 Today, Valley Cities offers licensed mental health counseling; chemical dependency treatment for adults; domestic violence services for survivors and perpetrators; homeless outreach services and housing programs; family support programs; and specialized veterans services that deliver counseling and family support services to veterans and their families.

 An integral part of King County’s mental health system, Valley Cities also maintains active partnerships with other service providers in order to comprehensively meet the needs of those who make up our community.

-Several Wayside members participate in City Vision’s monthly meetings.
+Several Wayside members participate in Community Connections’ (formerly City Vision) monthly meetings.
 At these gatherings, representatives share information and brainstorm ways to improve coordination of the many groups serving those in need in the Federal Way area.

 Community Connections offers a common place for Service Organizations, Businesses, Faith Communities, Civic Clubs, and the community-at-large to work on issues collaboratively, breaking down silos and work together on common issues that will benefit the city.